-UK law defines a third country audit auditor as "a person, other than a person eligible for appointment as a statutory auditor, who is eligible to conduct audits of the accounts of bodies corporate incorporated or formed under the law of a third country in accordance with the law of that country".
+UK law defines a third country auditor as "a person, other than a person eligible for appointment as a statutory auditor, who is eligible to conduct audits of the accounts of bodies corporate incorporated or formed under the law of a third country in accordance with the law of that country".

-Under the current legal framework in the UK, no separate registration as a third country auditor is required where the audit firm is already a registered auditor in the United Kingdom, eligible for appointment as a statutory auditor in accordance with the requirements of section 1212 of the Companies Act 2006.
+Under the current legal framework in the UK no separate registration as a third country auditor is required where the audit firm is already a registered auditor in the UK, eligible for appointment as a statutory auditor in accordance with the requirements of section 1212 of the Companies Act 2006.

-3. Who should use Form A?
+3. Who should use Form B?

-Form A should be used by auditors from countries whose home country is an "equivalent" or "transitional" third country.
-These countries are:
+Form B should be used by all auditors from any country not entitled to use Form A. An auditor whose home country is an "equivalent", or "transitional" third country should use Form A.

-Equivalent:

-Abu Dhabi Australia Brazil

-Canada China Dubai Financial Centre

-Guernsey Indonesia Isle of Man

-Japan Jersey Malaysia

-Mauritius New Zealand Singapore

-South Africa South Korea Switzerland

-Taiwan Thailand Turkey

-USA
+The equivalent countries are: Abu Dhabi, Australia, Brazil, Canada, China, Dubai International Financial Centre, Guernsey, Indonesia, Isle of Man, Japan, Jersey, Malaysia, Mauritius, New Zealand, Singapore, South Africa, South Korea, Switzerland, Taiwan, Thailand, Turkey and USA.

-The following countries are equivalent in respect of audits of financial statements for periods starting on or after 1 January 2021:
+The following countries are also equivalent countries in respect of audits of financial statements for periods starting on or after 1 January 2021: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

-Equivalent:

-Austria Belgium Bulgaria Croatia

-Cyprus Czech Republic Denmark Estonia

-Finland France Germany Gibraltar

-Greece Hungary Iceland Ireland

-Italy Latvia Liechtenstein Lithuania

-Luxembourg Malta Netherlands Norway

-Poland Portugal Romania Slovakia

-Slovenia Spain Sweden